Aspiration Plus Review: Is the Account Option Worth It?

 Just a day before Aspiration Plus was first announced, Aspiration also revealed that they had joined the Allpoint ATM network.
 This meant that customers would immediately have access to more than 55,000 free ATMs nationwide.
 However, it also meant that the company would be discontinuing their ATM reimbursement program, which most recently entitled customers to up to five reimbursements of ATM fees incurred anywhere in the world.

 Last but not least, Aspiration has also included their Planet Protection program in the new Aspiration Plus option.
 If you’re not familiar, with Planet Protection, Aspiration will automatically purchase carbon offsets in a bid to make your driving and gasoline consumption carbon neutral.
-Currently it’s unclear if Planet Protection will be discontinued as an a la carte option, although it does seem that it will now exclusively be a part of the Aspiration Plus package.
+At this time, Planet Protection is no longer offered as an a la carte option and is now exclusively a part of the Aspiration Plus package.